 Here is a list of the current testing methods we have used on our dogs and their accuracy in my humble opinion.
 Many dogs that are infected from birth will never produce the titers necessary to detect disease in snap tests and with the latest information found in this wonderful piece, "Dogged by Discrepancies: The New CDC Lyme Disease Report Comparing National Canine and Human Cases" from the State of Georgia Lyme Disease Task Force, this further explains WHY the 3DX, 4DX and Lyme Quant C6 testing is unreliable.
 This paper is from 2011 while we had been suspecting the accuracy if the ELISA testing in 2009.
-In 2013 when we compare ELISA testing to Serology testing- we found everything in that paper to be true and thankfully our supportive vets started to back up what we were seeing and treated our dogs when they were positive via serology when a 4DX snap test was negative.
+In 2013 when we started to compare ELISA testing to Serology testing- we found everything in that paper to be true and thankfully our supportive vets started to back up what we were seeing and treated our dogs when they were positive via serology when a 4DX snap test was negative.
 Knowing that ELISA testing only tests for ONE STRAIN of Lyme disease, ONE STRAIN of Ehrlichia and ONE STRAIN of Anaplasma, with different strains being found all over the country and the south especially, the best support we have found to promote our testing philosophies below.

-I am trying to update this page as I get new data in, but this article "Lyme Quant-c6 assay vs AccuPlex4 Lyme assays" by Joseph Leeth DVM, was faxed to me recently by the Rascal Unit Animal Hospital in Dublin, Ohio.
-While it promotes the new AccuPlex4 Lyme testing, the author Dr. Joseph Leeth, does a GREAT job explaining what I have known for a very long time, that 4DX Snap Tests and the heavily promoted IDEXX Lyme Quant C6 testing are not reliable although he does a better job explaining WHY.
+I am trying to update this page as I get new data in, but this article "Lyme Quant-c6 assay vs AccuPlex4 Lyme assays" by Joseph Leeth DVM, was sent to me by the Rascal Unit Animal Hospital in Dublin, Ohio.
+While it promotes the new AccuPlex4 Lyme testing (not a test I recommend), the author Dr. Joseph Leeth, does a GREAT job explaining what I have known for a very long time, that 4DX Snap Tests and the heavily promoted IDEXX Lyme Quant C6 testing are not reliable although he does a better job explaining WHY.
 I also really appreciate that his essay promotes the use of human research (AS DO I) as far as better testing and treatment ideas, and also that most vets really need better education and other testing options rather than relying solely on a POS/NEG testing result.
 Most of these tests are very similar to a human pregnancy test with a blue line or dot to note a Positive result.
 If a woman got a light blue response on her pregnancy test- her doctor wouldn't tell her she was slightly or mildly pregnant.
 That would be ridiculous.

 Texas A & M Tick Panel #1 & #2 (click here) - IFA Serology for Ehrlichia, Lyme disease and RMSF--Babesia add on--Babesia titers are between 1:8 and 1:32 (very good), Ehrlichia titers start at 1:16, Lyme titers start at 1:60 and RMSF titers start at 1:20- no end titers.
 Decent testing.
-The techs at Texas A & M recommend treating any positive titer and do not use the term Exposure titer—this is VERY HELPFUL!
+The techs at Texas A & M recommend treating any positive titer and do not use the term Exposure titerthis is VERY HELPFUL!

 Antech AccuPlex 4- Heartworm antigen, antibody testing for Ehrlichia, Lyme disease and Anaplasma.
 This came out in February 2012 and is being promoted as a better snap testing tool compared to the IDEXX 4DX Snap test.
 As with the 4DX snap test, neither test for antibodies for Rocky Mountain spotted fever, the most misunderstood, under diagnosed and most problematic co infection from coast to coast--AVOID.